 “In the beginning was the Word, and the Word was with God, and the Word was God.”

 The Greek word that is translated “Word” in this passage is lógos.
 Logos is the Greek word from which we get our English word, logic.
 To the Greek, this is saying, basically, that Jesus is the logic (or the reasoning) of God.

-John, though, isn’t say here that God gave us abstract logic.
+John, though, isn’t saying here that God gave us abstract logic.
 He is saying that the “logic” God gave us is a Person – the logos God gave us is God Himself!

 God has not given us abstract proof.
-God hasn’t given us an inner compass pointing true north.
-We don’t find this truth within us as a matter of first instance.
+God hasn’t given us an inner compass (though we do have consciences).
+We don’t find ultimate truth within us.
+We are not the source of truth.
 God has given us proof in the Person of Jesus – God who became man and came to us in person.

 The person of Jesus is the compelling proof.
 The Christian “proof” starts with Jesus.
 We have to look at his life.
 We have to consider his claims and his teaching.
 We have to compare those things to the way he conducted himself.
 We have to consider the accounts about his resurrection.

 We can (and should) use our minds, our rationality, to consider the person of Jesus.
 If we approach Jesus with an open mind, we find that Jesus is compelling proof (but not in a mathematical sense).
 We may find that Jesus makes sense of our moral compass, or that he challenges it.

 God’s offer of the “proof” of Jesus is rational, but it isn’t reduced to reason.
 God doesn’t discount personal experience either.
 If we test belief in Jesus with an open and willing mind, we find that we are not disappointed.
 We experience communion and intimacy with God.
 As Paul says, the Spirit of God testifies with our spirit.